yegor256/blog/_posts/2016/dec/2016-12-06-how-to-pay-programmers-less.md

 Make yourself a rule that instead of giving someone a raise, it's always better to buy a new PlayStation for the office.

+**Give them sound titles**.
+Call them Vice Presidents, for example VP of Engineering, VP of Technology, VP of Whatever.
+Not a big deal for you, but very important for them.
+The salary will be much less valuable than the title they can put on their LinkedIn profiles.
+If you're running out of Vice Presidents, try Senior Architect, Lead Technical Lead, Chief Scientist, etc.

 **Help them survive**.
 Most programmers are rather stupid when it comes to managing money.
 They simply don't know how to buy insurance, how to plan a retirement fund, or even how to